 Let’s check it on the example of the most popular repository on GitHub.
 Specifically, it is freeCodeCamp, which has over 427k stars and over 41.4k forks.
 A repo like this is crucial for collaboration, as it allows multiple developers to work on the same project simultaneously.

-To do a git clone HTTPS command, just go to the location where the git repo is to be placed in the terminal and enter the following instructions:
+To do a git clone HTTPS command, just go to the location where the git repo is to be placed in the terminal, type the git command, and use this repository URL:

 git clone https://github.com/freeCodeCamp/freeCodeCamp.git

-Git clone creates a new local directory for the git repo.
+Git clone creates a new directory at the local path for the git repo, copies the files, and creates the initial branch from the default branch so we can begin working.
 The local repository will be cloned to the local machine, allowing developers to manage their working copies of the project.

 And that’s all.
 This can take a while, as this particular project is quite sizable and Git has to download everything to a local computer.
 However, when everything is successful, the git repo will be cloned, and we can start working on it.
 It is also worth paying attention to the suffix .git – it is not required, and the address without it is also considered valid.